kontan/dtsdoc/readme.md

 # Build

 **If you only want to use dtsdoc, you can precompiled javascript source files in `bin` directory**.

 Some messy steps are needed to build.
-In node.js command line,

 1. `npm install -g jakefile`
 2. Download [Parsect](https://github.com/kontan/Parsect) and place same directory with dtsdoc.